SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

 Resets Clone's position and rotation to where you currently are.
 Disables Confirm.

-If Clone is disabled, sets down an anchor which can be used to make the Mimic spawn at that location right away.
+If Clone is disabled, sets down an anchor which can be used to make the **Mimic** clone spawn at that location right away.

 </details>